 Tags are beneficial in addition to the grouping system, which serves as the main hierarchy in the organization of your network devices.
 FrameFlow allows you to monitor all devices with the same tag, giving you another parameter by which to organize related items.
 An event monitor will pick up on all devices that have the tags you choose, and monitor them all the same way.
 A tutorial dedicated to tags is in the making.

 In this tutorial, we covered the importance of organizing your devices into groups and.
 We went over some of the different ways to sort your network devices into groups, like by geographical location or by role.
 We then covered how to build a multi-hierarchical view of your network devices by monitoring by device groups and by tag.
+Refer to our Device Property Inheritance tutorial to learn how to create groups of event monitors sharing the same monitoring properties.
 Make sure to keep an eye on our Features page for more tutorials coming soon!More Tutorials